sbabcoc/Selenium-Foundation/README.md

 ## TESTNG REQUIRED ELEMENTS

 There are several required elements that must be included in every TestNG test class to activate the features of **Selenium Foundation**.
 To assist you in this process, we've included the [TestNgBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/support/TestNgBase.java) class as a starter.
-This class includes all of the required elements outlined below, and adds the [ScreenshotCapture](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/listeners/ScreenshotCapture.java) listener.
+This class includes all of the required elements outlined below, and adds the [ScreenshotCapture](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/listeners/ScreenshotCapture.java) and [PageSourceCapture](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/listeners/PageSourceCapture.java) listeners.

 **TestNgBase** is an abstract class that implements the [TestBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/core/TestBase.java) interface, which provides a common abstraction for both TestNG and JUnit 4 tests.